 During Harvest for Hunger, every time you choose to round up at the registers or place a donation in the collection boxes, you’re helping put fresh produce on your neighbors’ tables.
 We are so grateful for your kindness and generosity.
-This year, just three weeks into the Woodstock campaign, we’ve already collected nearly $4,000 in round-up and cash donations.
+This year, just one week into the Woodstock campaign, we’ve already collected over $1,000 in round-up and cash donations.
 WFM will contribute another $1,000 on top of the total donation amount.

-When you purchase a paper bag at the register (5 cents for small bags and 10 cents for large bags), you’re also helping support your local food shelfs.
+When you purchase a paper bag at the register (10 cents for large bags), you’re also helping support your local food shelfs.
 In 2016, we introduced our Bring Your Own Bag “BYOB” initiative, with the goal of keeping thousands of discarded paper bags out of our waste stream and environment.
 All proceeds from the program are donated to the community food shelfs.
-We started the same program in Waterbury this fall.
+We started the same program in Waterbury last fall.

 We feel so fortunate to live in a place where neighbors care for neighbors.
 Thank you for embracing the spirit of giving this holiday season, and for being the wonderful community that you are.